Kyelin25/CamStat-DotStat-Demo/README.md

 # DotStat Docker demo

 Demonstration of using docker-compose to stand up a full DotStat environment.
-Not to be used in production.
+Not to be used in production or as an example of best practice, especially as pertains to security.

 ## Prerequisites